Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Introduction

 For EM tracking, the needle tip is localised via detection of a known EM field.
 This method can provide 3D localisation but is sensitive to EM disturbances from ferromagnetic material in the surgical environment and requires a bulky EM field generator close to the surgical site.
 Tracking resolution can be worse than 3 mm \cite{beigiEnhancementNeedleVisualization2021} and the single-use needles can cost between \$100 and \$500 \cite{zhaoElectromagneticTrackingNeedle2019}.
 Ultrasonic methods can provide sub-millimetre tracking accuracy, typically via an embedded piezoelectric transmitter or receiver.
 Notably, Phillips / B. Braun’s Onvision system incorporates an integrated piezoelectric receiver \cite{kasineNeedleTipTracking2019}.
 However, piezoelectric transducers face inherent performance limitations, including high cost, and a necessary compromise between sensitivity, size, bandwidth and directivity.

 Compared to piezoelectric solutions, fibre-optic ultrasound sensors and transmitters are more cost-effective and---being highly miniaturisable---are compatible with small needle gauges.
 Their broadband capabilities accommodate a wide range of ultrasound bandwidths, and their omnidirectional nature reduces dependence on needle insertion angles.
 Recent works have utilised miniature fibre-optic ultrasound sensors to detect transmissions from the ultrasound imaging array being used for guidance \cite{xiaLookingImagingPlane2017, mathewsUltrasonicNeedleTracking2022, bakerIntraoperativeNeedleTip2022}.
 We previously demonstrated a 2D tracking system that works as an adjunct to a clinical ultrasound imaging system, using the imaging pulse sequence for tracking and therefore allowing truly simultaneous imaging and tracking \cite{bakerIntraoperativeNeedleTip2022}.
-However, this approach and other fibre-optic and piezoelectric solutions that rely on transmissions from a 1D linear or curvilinear array are unable to directly quantify the elevational (i.e., out-of-plane) location of the needle tip and therefore cannot quantitatively visualise the 3D location of the needle tip.
-Attempting to account for this limitation, recent solutions have provided qualitative visualisation of the elevational distance of the needle tip from the imaging plane by examining the properties of the received ultrasound signals \cite{kasineNeedleTipTracking2019, deepsighttechnologyinc.DeepSightTechnologyReceives}, including our own previous work \cite{bakerIntraoperativeNeedleTip2022}.
-Similarly, 3D tracking of a fibre-optic ultrasound transmitter using a 1D imaging array has been achieved through analysis of the shape of the received waveforms: positioning the transmitter out-of-plane introduced a time delay across the rectangular receiving elements, which was related to the distance of the needle tip from the imaging plane, allowing indirect quantification of elevational position~\cite{tanakaSplitbasedElevationalLocalization2024}.
-The accuracies of these approaches are likely to be spatially dependent and heavily affected by the heterogeneity of tissues in and around the imaging plane, which will affect the morphologies of the received signals.
-Machine learning has also been used to estimate the distance of the needle tip from the imaging plane from such signals, but it was only tested in homogeneous media, and it was found that the signal-to-noise ratios were too poor for tracking further than approximately \SI{6}{\milli\meter} on each side of the imaging plane \cite{arjasNeuralNetworkKalman2022}.